René Lévesque: Founding of the Parti Québécois

 After leaving the Liberal Party, he founded the Mouvement Souveraineté-Association (MSA).
 In contrast to more militant nationalist movements, such as Pierre Bourgault's Rassemblement pour l'Indépendance Nationale (RIN), the party eschewed direct action and protest and attempted instead to appeal to the broader electorate, whom Lévesque called "normal people".
 The main contention in the first party conference was the proposed policy toward Quebec's Anglophone minority; Lévesque faced down heavy opposition to his insistence that English schools and language rights be protected.

-The election of hardline federalist Pierre Elliott Trudeau as Prime Minister, and the politically damaging riot instigated by the RIN when he appeared at the St. Jean Baptiste Day parade of 1968, led to the sovereignty movement coming together.
+The election of hardline federalist Pierre Trudeau as Prime Minister, and the politically damaging riot instigated by the RIN when he appeared at the St. Jean Baptiste Day parade of 1968, led to the sovereignty movement coming together.
 The MSA merged with another party in the Quebec sovereignty movement, the Ralliement National of Gilles Grégoire, to create the Parti Québécois (PQ) in 1968.
 At Lévesque's insistence, RIN members were permitted to join but not accepted as a group.

 The Parti Québécois gained 25 per cent of the vote in the 1970 election, running on a platform of declaring independence if government was formed.
 The PQ only won six seats, and Lévesque continued to run the party from Montreal by communicating with the caucus in Quebec City.

 The 1973 election saw a large Liberal victory, and created major tensions within the party, especially after Lévesque was unable to gain a seat.
 A quarrel with House Leader Robert Burns almost ended Lévesque's leadership shortly thereafter.